stevwyman/stevwyman.github.io/negotiations.md

 * If we can separate a game into two parts v=v1 +v2,then we should be able to decompose the payments

 <img src="img/shaply-value.png" />

+As Mark Twain famously said: Never try to teach a pig to sing.
+It wastes your time and annoys the pig.

+### I cut you choose

+### Texas Shoot out

+Let’s look at the Texas Shoot-Out between Anju and Bharat with new numbers.
+Imagine Anju knows Bharat values the painting at $200, but Bharat only knows Anju's value is somewhere between $800–$1,000.

+If Bharat offered Anju a price of $400, would he expect Anju to say Buy or Sell?

+* *Buy*
+* Sell

+That's right.
+Anju values the painting at something between $800–$1,000.
+Buying at a price of $400 leaves her something between $400 and $600 ahead.
+In contrast, selling for $400 leaves her exactly $400 ahead.
+Thus buying always leaves Anju in a better position than selling when the price is $400.